weew/router-container-aware/readme.md

 ## Usage

-Simply create a container aware instance of `IRouter` and pass in an instance of `IContainer`.
+Simply create a container aware instance of `Router` and pass in an instance of `IContainer`.

 ```php
 $commander = new Weew\Router\ContainerAware\Router(new Container());